Mort Garson: Later career

-In 1967, Garson met Robert Moog at a music engineers' convention, and started to use an early Moog synthesizer.
-Garson became one of the first arrangers and composers to work with the Moog synthesizer, and his electronic albums from the period are now highly prized among collectors and exotica fans.
-A suite of Garson compositions with words by Jacques Wilson, released on Elektra Records, The Zodiac: Cosmic Sounds – Celestial Counterpoint with Words and Music, includes tracks for each of the 12 signs of the zodiac.
-While Garson was writing the music, he was introduced to Robert Moog and decided to incorporate his invention into the album.
+In 1967, Garson met Robert Moog at a music engineers' convention, and became one of the first arrangers and composers to work with the early Moog synthesizer; his electronic albums from the period are now highly prized among collectors and exotica fans.
+When he met Moog, Garson had already been working on a suite (with lyricist Jacques Wilson) called The Zodiac: Cosmic Sounds—Celestial Counterpoint with Words and Music, which includes tracks for each of the 12 signs of the zodiac; he decided to incorporate Moog's invention into the album.
 The recording features Paul Beaver on a variety of electronic instruments with voice-overs by Cyrus Faryar.
-Released in late 1967, it was the first album recorded on the West Coast to make use of the Moog synthesizer.
+Released in late 1967 on Elektra Records, it was the first album recorded on the West Coast to make use of the Moog synthesizer.

 Also in 1967, he arranged the obscure single "See The Cheetah", credited to the Big Game Hunters.
 In 1968, he was responsible for the string arrangements on Glen Campbell's international hit "By the Time I Get to Phoenix," and arranged two tracks on his album of the same title.

-Another moog album, Electronic Hair Pieces, covered songs from the hippie-influenced musical, Hair.
+Another of Garson's albums using the Moog, Electronic Hair Pieces, covered songs from the hippie-influenced musical Hair.
 The mod album cover art for Electronic Hair Pieces featured a model with a wired-up skull; liner notes were provided by Tom Smothers of the Smothers Brothers.
 Another album, The Wozard of Iz, a psychedelic satire based on The Wizard of Oz, also with words by Jacques Wilson, featured Bernie Krause providing environmental sound effects and Suzie Jane Hokom voicing Dorothy.
-Garson was quoted at the time: "An electronic composer utilises the synthesizer as a means of expression..
-Of course he must remain master of the instrument and not vice versa, but given the unique vehicle, he has the medium in which, almost literally, the sky's the limit for his imagination."
+Garson was quoted at the time: "An electronic composer utilizes synthesizer as a means of expression… Of course he must remain master of the instrument and not vice versa, but given the unique vehicle, he has the medium in which, almost literally, the sky's the limit for his imagination."